emastho/vixenydocs/src/routes/basics/+page.md

 }
 ```

-## Hello World in Different Environments
+## Usage in Different Environments

-Vixeny can be used with Deno and Bun.
-Here's how you can set up a basic "hello world" server:
+Setup a basic "hello world" server in Bun and Deno as follows:

 ### In Bun:
 ```ts
 import vixeny from "vixeny/fun";